IBM/banking-risk-mitigation-nlu-studio/README.md

 If you wish to change the name of the IBM Cloud application- Navigate to the `manifest.yml` file and update the `name` field.

-To view how to use the application, directly navigate to [Step 5](#5-running-the-python-application)
+To understand how to use the application, directly navigate to [Step 5](#5-running-the-python-application)

 ## 4. Setup the Application on your Localhost